iTwin/itwinjs-core/docs/learning/ECSQLTutorial/PolymorphicQueries.md

 > ```sql
 > SELECT UserLabel, ECClassId FROM bis.SpatialElement
 > ```
-<iframe style="height:40vh; width:60vw" src="/console/?imodel=Bay Town Process Plant&query=SELECT UserLabel, ECClassId FROM bis.SpatialElement"></iframe>
+<iframe class="embedded-console" src="/console/?imodel=House Sample&query=SELECT UserLabel, ECClassId FROM bis.SpatialElement"></iframe>

 This example illustrates that polymorphism is pretty obvious.
 All examples throughout the tutorial up to here were polymorphic queries, and we did not have to mention or even explain it.
 It has worked intuitively.
 If we now take a closer look at what the ECSQL does, you can notice this: